Funding, Collateral and Hedging: uncovering the mechanics and the subtleties of funding valuation adjustments: Funding Risk and Liquidity Policies

+Notice that the above equation does not depend any more on the risk-free rate.
+The pre-default PDE equation can be solved numerically as in \cite{Crepey2012a}.
+On the other hand, we can apply again the Feynman-Kac theorem and we get the following theorem

-\begin{theorem} { (\bf CFBVA pricing equations in case of funding and delta-hedging in continuous time).} In case of funding and delta-hedging in continuous time we may solve the iterative equations of Theorem~\ref{th:iter}, and we obtain
+\begin{theorem} { \bf( CFBVA pricing equations in case of funding and delta-hedging in continuous time).} In case of funding and delta-hedging in continuous time we may solve the iterative equations of Theorem~\ref{th:iter}, and we obtain in case of re-hypothecation